 For VSA proxies running on Amazon instances, the following additional requirements apply:

-- Windows Server 2012 R2 instances where the Virtual Server Agent is installed must upgrade to the latest paravirtual (PV) driver.
+- Windows Server instances where the Virtual Server Agent is installed must upgrade to the latest paravirtual (PV) driver.

 - EBS optimized, high IOPS volume.

-- For streaming backups and backup copies, if the VSA proxy used for backups and restores is running on an Amazon instance, the proxy must be available in the same user account as the instance being backed up or restored.
+- For streaming backups and backup copies, if the VSA proxy used for backups and restores is running on an Amazon instance, the proxy must be available in the same user account as the instance being backed up or restored, or you must configure the AWS account that contains the proxy as an Admin account as described in Using Resources from an Admin Account.
 This requirement does not apply to IntelliSnap backups.